nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_DiagnosticReport.md

   </tr>
 </table>

-Reference to the resource for the Organization that produced the DiagnosticReport.
-A `practitioner` resource may also be referenced here but only where an `organization` is reference is provided.
+Reference to the resource for the Organization or Practitioner that produced the DiagnosticReport.
+A `practitioner` resource may  be referenced here but only where an `organization` is reference is provided.

 ### specimen ###